nya3jp/tast/docs/test_dependencies.md

 ### Adding new hardware conditions

-In order to guarantee forward compatibility in Chrome OS infra, each `Condition` should be based on the `chromiumos.config.api.HardwareFeatures` protobuf schema.
+In order to guarantee forward compatibility in ChromeOS infra, each `Condition` should be based on the `chromiumos.config.api.HardwareFeatures` protobuf schema.